timm/barelogic/README.md

 So take every you know about AI.
 Then see what you can "do without" and what can you "take away".
-Then if your repeat that for decades of AI programming, you to will be building  your  own BareLogic.
+Repeat that for decades of AI programming, and will be on your way to building  your  own BareLogic.

-Of course if you can't wait that long, you could just look over my BareLogic.
+Of course if you can't wait that long, you could just look over my stuff.

 Share and enjoy [^hhgth].